Sulfamethoxazole (sul-fa-meth-OX-a-zole), Trimethoprim (trye-METH-oh-prim)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to trimethoprim, sulfamethoxazole, or any sulfa drug.
-Do not use this medicine if you are pregnant or breast feeding.
-You should not use this medicine if you have anemia (a problem with your blood) caused by not having enough folic acid in your body.
-This medicine should not be given to infants under 2 months of age.
+Do not use this medicine if you have had an allergic reaction to trimethoprim, sulfamethoxazole, or any sulfa drug.
+Do not use this medicine if you are pregnant, or in some situations if you have severe liver or kidney problems.
+Do not use this medicine if you have anemia caused by low levels of folic acid in your body.
+Do not use this medicine if you have a history of drug-induced thrombocytopenia.

 How to Use This Medicine

 - Take your medicine as directed.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.